cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 ### S3

-Given that secret, your can configure your cluster like in the following example:
+Given that secret, you can configure your cluster like in the following example:

 ```yaml